NicorDesignsLLC/JakartaJEEWebDevelopment/docs/jee8sessionspart3.md

-### Maintaining State Using Sessions in our JEE 8 Web App Module
+### Maintaining State Using Sessions in our Charity Registration JEE 8 Web App Module

 Use these (but for JEE8) to update these code examples: